TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/mkr1310/temp.md

 }
 ```

-Now if you go back to the **Live Data** tab you'll see the temperature and humidity show up!
+If you go back to the **Live Data** tab you'll see the readable temperature and humidity values showing up!

 {{< figure src="../live-data.png" alt="Live data tab">}}

-This concludes the example project.
-Now go create your own project!
+This concludes our example project.
+Now you can proceed with creating your own project!
+Make sure to check our [integrations](https://www.thethingsindustries.com/docs/integrations/) that can help you visualize your data, set up monitoring and alerting, etc.

-## Troubleshoot

-**My DHT sensor does not display any data**
-- Make sure that you have wired it up properly.
-- If you are using a bare DHT11, make sure that it has a pull up resistor between Vcc and Signal.
-Consult google for more info.